GoogleChrome/web.dev/src/site/content/en/learn/privacy/encryption/index.md

 ---

 Encryption is often a topic for security, but it's important for privacy too.
-The goal of encryption is to prevent others from reading the encrypted information... but preventing others from reading your information is one way to keep it private.
+The goal of encryption is to prevent others from reading the encrypted information… but preventing others from reading your information is one way to keep it private.
 A user is often limited in how much they can do that themselves, but with your assistance as provider of a service they're using, encryption can help to keep their data theirs.